d2l-ai/d2l-en/chapter_introduction/intro.md

 #### Search and ranking

-Sometimes we don't just want to assign each example to a bucket or to a real value.
+Sometimes we do not just want to assign each example to a bucket or to a real value.
 In the field of information retrieval, we want to impose a ranking on a set of items.
 Take web search for example, the goal is less to determine whether a particular page is relevant for a query, but rather, which one of the plethora